-A command-line tool for generating regular expressions from user-provided examples.
+Command-line tool that generates regular expressions from user-provided test cases

 grex is a command-line utility and library that automatically generates regular expressions from user-provided test cases.
-Instead of manually crafting complex regex patterns, users can simply provide examples of strings they want to match, and grex will generate a regular expression guaranteed to match those specific inputs.
-The tool was originally inspired by the JavaScript regexgen project but has been rewritten in Rust with additional features and ongoing development.
+Instead of manually crafting complex regex patterns, developers can input example strings they want to match, and grex produces a single regular expression guaranteed to match those inputs.
+The tool generates Perl-compatible regular expressions that are also compatible with Rust's regex crate.

 # via Homebrew